-Also known as Lefkada, Lefkas is a Greek island adrift in the azure Ionian Sea.
+Also known as Lefkada, Lefkas is a Greek island in the azure Ionian Sea.
 Connected to mainland Greece by a floating bridge, Lefkas is small and easy to get to, with a string of upbeat cities and laid-back beach resorts well connected by road.
 Lefkas is one of the most striking Greek islands, with hilly green scenery wrapped around historic pastel-coloured towns and idyllic horseshoe bays.

 June for steady sunshine in the warm mid 20s.

 Preveza Airport (PVK) on the mainland, around half an hour from Lefkas.

 Book your holiday to Lefkas with Thomas Cook today for front-row seats to the bluest sea and most beautiful coastline in the Mediterranean.

 Explore Lefkas’s colourful shoreline where it winds between pebbly coves and spacious sandy beaches, bright gold against the glassy blue of the Ionian Sea.
 The beaches have waterfront cafes, sun loungers and a great selection of water sports.
 If you’re interested in taking an excursion, Lefkas Town’s marina is the best jump-off point for sailing and trips to the mysterious Papanikolis Sea Cave.
 Beyond the coast, the island is covered in fragrant green hills filled with olive groves and national parks.
 For nature lovers, it’s the ideal place to walk, cycle and bird watch.